dark-pool/Web-Security/README.md

 ## InheritanceOfOrigin
 When using `about:blank` and `javascript:` to open a new page, then this page will inherit the origin.

+## SimpleComplexRequest
+Testing the different processes between simple request and complex request from browser.

 ## Recommended Tools
 PHPstudy is an integrated tool for running web page on personal computers.
 More info can be seen from website below: